All Episodes

 This will remain under Paul Ryan's Obamacare.

-If when you get sick, you can still buy insurance after you get sick.
+When you get sick, you can still buy insurance after you get sick.

 The problem with that model is the insurance companies continue to lose money.

-That's why they built in a backdoor to give bailouts to the insurance companies, because the model does not work.
+That's why they built in a back door to give bailouts to the insurance companies because the model does not work.

-You can't make a profit if the young healthy people refuse to get insurance and only sick people buy it, that insurance model ultimately fails.
+You can't make a profit if the young, healthy people refuse to get insurance and only sick people buy it.

 That's why Obamacare is failing.